Why do an MBA?

 2. Part-time On-Campus Program

 This is a good fit for those who need to maintain a full-time job.
-The classes are usually scheduled in the evening and weekends.
+The classes are usually scheduled in the evening and on weekends.

 3. Online MBA Program

-This is ideal for those who want to study an MBA with a foreign university but are unable to travel due to family, work, or budget considerations.
+This is ideal for those who want to pursue an MBA with a foreign university but are unable to travel due to family, work, or budget considerations.
 It is also a good fit for those who need to keep their schedule free.
 You might be particularly interested in this if you have a hectic work life or parental responsibilities that make it difficult for you to predict your free time.

 4. Executive MBA